Armenian Americans: Armenian genocide

-Several official US documents describe the events as "genocide" (1975, 1984, 1996); President Ronald Reagan also described the events as "genocide" in a speech on 22 April 1981.
-On 4 March 2010, the U.S. House Committee on Foreign Affairs recognized the massacres of 1915 as "genocide".
-Also, 49 of the 50 US states have made individual proclamations recognizing the events of 1915 to 1923 as genocide.
+In previous decades, several official documents had described the events as "genocide" (1975, 1984, 1996); President Ronald Reagan also described the events as "genocide" in a speech on 22 April 1981.

 Armenian Americans gather in multiple towns and cities every year on 24 April for the recognition of the Armenian genocide.
 The largest of such gatherings occurs in the Los Angeles area.
-The Armenian National Institute lists 30 Armenian Genocide memorials in the United States; the oldest one is Montebello Genocide Memorial, which was completed in 1965.
-Khachkars across America were erected in honor of the 1.5 million victims of the Genocide.
-Recently, the Armenian Heritage Park was opened in Boston, MA.
-In 2021, the United States formally recognized the Armenian genocide.
+The Armenian National Institute lists 75 Armenian Genocide memorials in the United States; the oldest one is Montebello Genocide Memorial, which was completed in 1965.